 What Is Lift in Market Basket Analysis?

-Market Basket Analysis is the data mining method that allows the discovery of products purchased together at online and brick-mortar stores.
+Market Basket Analysis is the data mining method that allows the discovery of products purchased together at online and brick-and-mortar stores.
 However, when we have a long list of product combinations, an essential question is prioritizing them and learning which bundles are more critical.
 To solve this problem, we must ask: What is Lift in Market Basket Analysis?

 Lift is the metric that helps us determine if combining a product with another improves the chances of making a sale.
 Furthermore, we can also discover if an association rule is not having any effect or, worse still, is detrimental.